Mandaris-LLC/react-native-navigation-full-circle/docs/styling-the-tab-bar.md

     tabBarButtonColor: '#ffffff',
     tabBarSelectedButtonColor: '#63d7cc',
     tabBarTranslucent: false,
-    tabFontFamily: 'Avenir-Medium.ttf'  // for asset file or use existing font family name },
+    tabFontFamily: 'Avenir-Medium'  // existing font family name or asset file without extension which can be '.ttf' or '.otf' (searched only if '.ttf' asset not found)
+  },
 ...
 }